interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 *Parameters*

 * ``redeemId``: the unique hash of the redeem request.
-* ``reimburse``: boolean flag, specifying if the user wishes to be reimbursed in DOT and slash the Vault, or wishes to keep the PolkaBTC (and retry :ref:`Redeem` with another Vault).
+* ``reimburse``: boolean flag, specifying if the user wishes to be reimbursed in DOT and slash the Vault, or wishes to keep the PolkaBTC (and retry to redeem with another Vault).

 *Returns*